mithunkumarc/learning_angular/lifecycle/ngOnChanges/ReadMe.md

         reference :
         https://www.tektutorialshub.com/angular/angular-component-life-cycle-hooks/

+#### drawback of onChange : not called every time

+        ngOnChange works for primitve datatypes
+        if you are passing object from parent to child, onChange will not work

+        Solution : use ngDoCheck

 when parent component changes child component @Input property, ngOnChanges will be called, it is called on child component.
 NOT ON PARENT COMPONENT.

 Remember that ngOnChanges is specific to bound inputs(@Input) on the component.